keboola/connection-docs/storage/tables/data-types/index.md

 There are two options how typed tables can be created
 1. manually using [tables-definition enpoint](https://keboola.docs.apiary.io/#reference/tables/create-table-definition/create-new-table-definition) and then loaded with data in output mapping.
 Datatypes used in this endpoint have to correspond with the storage backend which your project uses.
 Or you can use [BASETYPES](#base-types).
+2. by a component which can provide information about columns datatypes
+  - database extractors and transformations matching storage backend will create storage tables with same types
+  - database extractors and transformations not matching backend will create storage tables using [BASETYPES](#base-types)
-2. by a component which can provide information about datatypes of data which it produces - mostly database extractors and transformations.
-Other components will create non-typed table, where all columns have text type.
+  - Other components will create non-typed table, where all columns have text type.

+   **_NOTE:_**  Not all database extractors and transformations can produce basetypes.

+   **_NOTE:_**  Some components may produce basetypes for columns and thus produce typed tables

 #### Pros and cons
 - **Pros**